 Akwaaba and welcome to the UN Ghana website!

-The United Nations has been working in Ghana since the early 1960s to support economic and social development, human rights, and peace and security.
+The United Nations has been present in Ghana since the early 1960s, and works in partnership with the Government and people of Ghana for sustainable economic and social development, peace, and human rights.

-In 2016 we have launched our support for Ghana’s implementation of the Sustainable Development Agenda 2030.
-The Sustainable Development Goals, adopted by some 190 Heads of State in September 2015, comprise a transformative agenda to eliminate extreme poverty in all its forms, to accelerate economic, social and environmental development, and to ensure access to justice for all.
+The UNSDP puts partnership for the 2030 Agenda up front and centre.
+Its Sustainable Development Goals, adopted by some 190 Heads of State in September 2015, comprise a transformative agenda to eliminate extreme poverty in all its forms, decrease inequality, realise gender equality, accelerate economic, social and environmental development, and ensure access to justice for all.

-In Ghana we are building on the pilot experiences in other countries to improve coordination and results by following the UN Delivering as One approach.
-This means that over 20 UN agencies based in Ghana draw on their individual mandates, experience and expertise to provide technical support, policy advice, and knowledge-sharing as one team.
+In Ghana, we are following the UN Delivering as One approach.
+This means that over 20 UN agencies working in the country draw on their individual mandates, experience and expertise to provide technical support, policy advice, and knowledge-sharing as one team.
 Our constituents and development partners expect this in order for the UN to be a coherent, efficient and effective development partner in Ghana.

 This website provides the general public, the media, national stakeholders, and development partners with an overview of the UN’s work in Ghana, as well as latest publications, current news, SDG updates, and UN events.
 On behalf of the UN family, I hope that it expands understanding of the mandate and work of the UN in Ghana.